 - When will my scores be available?

-- Does the institution where I obtained my teacher training automatically receive a copy of my individual score report?
+- Does the institution where I obtained my teacher training automatically receive my individual score report?

-No. An institution can only receive individual score reports if (a) it has been approved by ETS as a "designated score recipient" and (b) you have selected the institution to receive a copy of your score report.
+No. An institution can only receive individual score reports if (a) it has been approved by ETS as a "designated score recipient" and (b) you have selected the institution to receive your score report.

-- Will my score report automatically be sent to the state in which I am seeking certification or licensure?
+- Who gets my score report?
+Will my score report automatically be sent to the state in which I am seeking certification or licensure?

 Scores are sent to you and to the institutions or agencies that you have designated on the registration form.
-Some states are automatic score recipients.
+View the list of states that receive scores automatically.